etuned/devhart-clothing/README.md

-# DevHart Clothing - Refactor Branch
+# DevHart Clothing
-This project is an Ecommerce website with Stripe intergration, built with React.
+This project is an Ecommerce website with Stripe intergration, built with React, styled with Syled Components, and state is managed with Redux.
+I have used Typescript to have type safety.
+The backend is using Firebase.
 This is highly flexible and can be made to suit any ecommerce application.
 This is a demo to show my coding abilities.
 There is a live demo is available below:

 https://dh-clothing.netlify.com